Jeya Balaji Balasubramanian, Ph.D., M.S.

-Jeya Balaji Balasubramanian, Ph.D., M.S., joined the Data Science & Engineering Research Group (DSERG) in the Trans-Divisional Research Program as a postdoctoral fellow in February 2020.
-Dr. Balasubramanian earned an M.S. in computational biology from Carnegie Mellon University (2010) and a Ph.D. in artificial intelligence from the University of Pittsburgh, School of Computing and Information (2019).
-Working with Dr. Vanathi Gopalakrishnan, his doctoral research focused on the development of machine learning methods that can infer robust probabilistic rule models from data, which were capable of incorporating prior knowledge specified by a domain expert.
+Jeya Balaji Balasubramanian, Ph.D., M.S., joined the Data Science & Engineering Research Group (DSERG) in the Trans-Divisional Research Program as a postdoctoral fellow in February 2020, and was promoted to research fellow in September 2022.
+Dr. Balasubramanian earned an M.S. in computational biology from Carnegie Mellon University, Pittsburgh, Pennsylvania in 2010 and a Ph.D. in artificial intelligence from the University of Pittsburgh, School of Computing and Information in 2019.
+Working with Dr. Vanathi Gopalakrishnan, his doctoral research focused on the development of machine learning methods that can infer robust probabilistic rule models from data and incorporate prior knowledge when specified by the domain expert.

-In the DSERG, Dr. Balasubramanian is working with Jonas S. Almeida, Ph.D., Chief Data Scientist, and several collaborators on different projects including:
+In the DSERG, Dr. Balasubramanian is working with Jonas S. Almeida, Ph.D., Director of Data Science, and several collaborators on different projects, including:

-- Developing risk models for cancers investigated in the Prostate, Lung, Colorectal, and Ovarian cancer (PLCO) study.
+- Developing polygenic risk models for prostate cancer from the Prostate, Lung, Colorectal, and Ovarian Cancer (PLCO) study.

 - Developing machine learning methods for the representation and modeling of somatic mutational signatures.